fuunnx/performative-ts/README.md

 `perform(effectName, ...args): effectResult or throws`

+Performs a effect and return its result.
+Throws if the corresponding effect handler is not declared during its execution.

 `performSafe(effectName, ...args): effectResult | undefined`

+Performs a effect safely and return its result.
+Returns `undefined` if the corresponding effect handler is not declared during its execution.

 ### withHandler

 `withHandler(handler, computation): computationResult`

+Calls a computation (a function taking no arguments) with the provided effect handler.

 `withHandler(...handlerTuples, computation): computationResult`

+Calls a computation (a function taking no arguments) with the provided effect handler functions.

 ### bindHandler

 `bindHandler(handler, func): func`

+Binds an effect handler to the provided function.

 `bindHandler(...handlerTuples, func): func`

+Binds effect handler functions to the provided function.

 ### curried bindHandler

 `bindHandler(handler): func => func`

+Returns a function that will bind the given effect handler to another function.

 `bindHandler(...handlerTuples): func => func`

+Returns a function that will bind the given effect handler functions to another function.

 ### frames

 `captureFrame(): currentFrame`

+Captures current execution frame

 `withFrame(frame, computation): computationResult`

+Calls a computation (a function taking no arguments) with the provided execution frame.

 `bindFrame(frame, func): func`

+Binds an execution frame to the provided function.

+## Types

+`EffectName`

+An unique effect identifier.
+Can be a `string`, `number` or `symbol`.

+`Handler`

+An object consisting of EffectNames as keys and EffectHandlerFunctions as values.

+`HandlerTuple`

+A tuple consisting of EffectName as first element and EffectHandlerFunction as second element.

+`Frame`

+An object keeping the reference to its own effect handlers and to its parent frame.